MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Method

+The first 4 terms are often referred to as the reconstruction loss, and the term $KL(\mathbf{e}^\psi(m|\tau_{:t}) || q(m))$ is the KL-divergence between the variational posterior and the prior distribution $q(m)$, which is set to standard normal distribution $\mathcal{N}(0,\mathcal{I})$ initially, where $\mathcal{I}$ means the identity matrix.
+Suppose $\rho_i$ is the trajectory distribution induced by our policy and the transition function $\mathcal{T}(\cdot)$, then the learning objective of the mVAE is to maximize the ELBO over $\rho$:

-A concise description of the meta-training procedure is provided in Alg.~\ref{alg:1}.
-In our experiments, we therefore optimize the policy network and the mVAE using different optimizers and learning rates.
-We train the RL agent and the mVAE using different data buffers: $\mathcal{D}^{\pi}$ only collects the most recent data since we use on-policy algorithms in our experiments, and for the $\mathcal{D}^{mVAE}$ we maintain larger buffer of observed trajectories.
-At meta-test time, we roll out the policy in each POMDP to evaluate performance.
-The multi-head decoder is not used at test time, and no gradient adaptation is done: $\theta$ and $\psi$ are shared across different POMDPs and the policy has learned to act approximately optimal during meta-training.
+The overall training algorithm is provided in Alg. \ref{alg:MetaVIM_train}.
+In our experiments, we train the policy and the mVAE using different replay buffers: $\mathcal{B}^{\pi}$ only collects recent trajectories since we use on-policy RL algorithms, and for the $\mathcal{B}^{\text{mVAE}}$ we maintain a larger buffer of observed trajectories.
+At meta-test time, we roll out the policy to evaluate the performance, meta-testing procedure is provided in Alg. \ref{alg:MetaVIM_test}.
+The decoders are not used at test time, and no gradient adaptation is done: $\theta$ and $\psi$ are shared across different tasks and the policy has learned to act approximately optimal during meta-training.
+See Appendix \ref{sec:implementation_details} for implementation details.